Using Spoken Word Poetry for Justice

-Your students may not recognize poetry as a relevant art form for young people.
+Some people may not recognize poetry as a relevant art form for young people.
 Educate them by introducing them to spoken-word poetry.
-The writing and classroom strategies here can serve as an inspiration to encourage your students to embrace their creativity.
+The writing and strategies here can serve as an inspiration to encourage participants to embrace their creativity.

-Now that your students have gone through exercises and written spoken word poetry, it is time to host a spoken word poetry performance.
-Below you will find helpful tips and suggestions for a spoken word performance for your students.
+Now that youth have gone through exercises and written spoken word poetry, it is time to host a spoken word poetry performance.
+Below you will find helpful tips and suggestions for a spoken word performance

 This quiz has four questions based on the mini-course "Using Spoken Word Poetry for Justice."
 If you answer 75 percent correctly, you will have the opportunity to download a personalized certificate.
 You may revisit the course and retake the quiz, if desired.
 There is an additional open-ended...